AnthonyMosley/TICKET-SYSTEM-FOR-STREAM/README.md

 Working on developing a dynamic website for this.
 Tickets are inserted by CSV for now, Plans to move to tinydb or something similar.
 I use SAMMI to capture the tickets.
+Tickettracker.json is the button i use to capture it if yu need reference